 - Select File Manager

-- Find the domain name folder you want to upload the WordPress file to—e.g., goodbyebroke
+- Then a drop down menu will appear listing all your domains.
+Select the domain folder you want to upload the WordPress file to—e.g., anxietyreliefstore

 - When you are prompted that the upload is complete—go back to file manager dashboard

 - You will see a single folder called cgi-bin (leave it alone)

 - A WordPress folder will now appear under the cgi-bin folder

 - Right click on that folder and select extract